top of page

 Combat

-Sessions & Gameplay
+Sessions & Loops

-Sessions are like "episodes" of gameplay
+Sessions are like "episodes" of a Campaign

 As a GM, suggesting dates can be helpful.